How do you build a concrete roof?

 What are the preliminary steps involved in constructing a concrete roof?

-Next, it is advisable to create a detailed design plan, which should include accurate measurements of the roof area, load calculations, and drainage considerations.
-This plan serves as a roadmap for the entire construction process, helping to avoid costly mistakes.
+Next, it’s a good idea to create a detailed design plan.
+This plan should include accurate measurements of the roof area, load calculations, and drainage details.
+Having a clear plan helps you avoid mistakes that could cost you later.

-Once the design is finalized, the next step is to gather the necessary materials and tools.
-High-quality concrete mix, reinforcement bars (rebar), and formwork materials are essential.
-It is also important to have the right tools on hand, including a concrete mixer, trowels, and safety gear.
+Once your design is ready, gather the materials and tools you’ll need.
+You’ll require high-quality concrete mix, reinforcement bars (rebar), and formwork materials.
+Make sure you also have the right tools, like a concrete mixer, trowels, and safety gear.

 How do you prepare the site for a concrete roof?